aws-ia/terraform-elastic-cloud/README.md

    4. Navigate to [Features > API Keys](https://cloud.elastic.co/deployment-features/keys) and click on **Generate API Key**.
    5. Choose a name for your API key.
    6. Save your API key somewhere safe
+5. Create an AWS access key
+   1. Create an S3 bucket policy allows List, Read, Write permissions
+   2. Create an IAM user and attach the policy created above
+   3. Ensure to check `Programmatic access` for the IAM user
+   4. Save your AWS access key somewhere safe
-5. Run Terraform by using the following commands:
+6. Run Terraform by using the following commands and provide the keys:
     ```
    terraform init
    terraform apply